 Pitch preference and using the right speech volume

-Whether you prefer a low pitch communication style or hold perceptions that your pitch rate among the highest, you can influence the sound produced by managing breath support and resonance.
+Whether you prefer a low pitch communication style or hold perceptions that your pitch rate is among the highest, you can influence the sound produced by managing breath support and resonance.

 When it comes to pitch, there is a natural expectation of a male’s voice and a female’s voice.
 Interestingly enough, it is related to how much deeper it is than a child’s voice.
 University studies show that human pitch changes as we age and go through puberty.